NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Context Products
 ^^^^^^^^^^^^^^^^

-The ``context_products`` parameter is required if the primary and/or secondary observer(s) and/or target(s) of the bundle are not registered.
+The ``context_products`` parameter provides the location of a JSON file that contains additional context un-registered context products.
+This file is required if the primary and/or secondary observer(s) and/or target(s) of the bundle are not registered.
 The registered products are available in the following file:
 ``src/naif_pds4_bundler/templates/registered_context_products.json``.
 This list of registered context products is generated based on the registered context products obtained with the PDS Validate tool with minor modifications,